delhoume/byoncama/README.md

 ### Step 0: tools

-Current implementayion is tqrgetted towartd MavOs or linux or WSL.
+Current implementation is targetted towartd MacOs or linux or WSL.

-Windows is not supported but wshoul be ralqtivy es to port to
+Windows is not supported but should be relativly easy to port to

 The workflow is command line oriented, so a package manager is useful.